kubedb/docs/docs/guides/mysql/tls-ssl-configuration/tls-ssl.md

 Bye
 ```

-The above output shows that `MySQL` server is configured to TLS/SSL.
+The above output shows that the `MySQL` server is configured to TLS/SSL.
 You can also see that the `.crt` and `.key` files are stored in the `/etc/ mysql/certs/` directory for client and server.

-**Verify secure connection for SSL required user :**
+**Verify secure connection for SSL required user:**

 Now, you can create an SSL required user that will be used to connect to the database with a secure connection.